virajkulkarni14/WebDeveloperSecurityChecklist/CHECKLIST.md

 - [ ] Use an Intrusion Detection System like SenseDeep or service to minimize APTs.

 # Operation
+- [ ] Power off unused services and servers.
+The most secure server is one that is powered down.

 # Test
+- [ ] Audit your design and implementation.
+- [ ] Do penetration testing — hack yourself, but also have someone other than you pen testing as well.

 # Finally, have a plan
+- [ ] Have a threat model that describes what you are defending against.
+It should list and prioritize the possible threats and actors.
+- [ ] Have a practiced security incident plan.
+One day, you will need it.